-With Jeremy Hambly in the news because of his assault at the hands of Matt Loter the early morning of August 2, 2018, hours before the start of Gen Con, I thought it would be a good idea to check why Wizards of the Coast (WotC), the maker of Magic The Gathering, banned him for life.
-I’m glad I did because when WotC banned him on December 7, 2017, I criticized the ban.
-I’ve since learned I was wrong.
+With Jeremy Hambly in the news because of his assault at the hands of Matt Loter before the start of Gen Con, I thought it would be a good idea to check why Wizards of the Coast (WotC), the maker of Magic The Gathering, banned him for life.
+I am glad I did.
+When WotC banned him on 7 December 2017, I criticized the ban.
+I have since learned I was wrong.

-I knew the ban was for harassing and bullying cosplayer Christine Sprankle, but I didn’t know the details.
-At the time, I thought the claims of harassment and bullying were overblown.
+I knew the ban was for harassing and bullying cosplayer Christine Sprankle, but I did not know the details.
+At the time, I thought the claims of harassment and bullying were exaggerated and overblown.
 I now know they were not.
 I never saw the video in which Hambly harassed Sprankle because YouTube removed it.
-He posted the video on 5 June 2017 and entitled it, “Playset Of Beta White Knights Prevent Rape Of MTG Cosplayer @cspranklerun.”
+He posted the video on 5 June 2017 and called it “Playset Of Beta White Knights Prevent Rape Of MTG Cosplayer @cspranklerun.”

-If you think the word “rape” along with a woman’s twitter handle is a bad idea for a video title, you would be right.
-Even though YouTube removed the video, an archived copy is available, something I didn’t know when this controversy first arose.
+If you think the word “rape” along with a woman’s Twitter handle is a bad idea for a video title, you are correct.
+Even though YouTube removed the video, an archived copy is available.
+I did not know that when this controversy first arose.

-The video is a lot worse than what I expected.
+The video is a lot worse than I expected.

 What Jeremy Hambly said about Christine Sprankle

-Hambly then proceeded to run down the list comments made in response to Sprankle’s tweet, calling everyone who supported her a cuck and/or white knight.
-He called one man a shitty father.
+Hambly then proceeded to run down the list of the comments made in response to Sprankle’s tweet, calling everyone who supported her a “cuck” or white knight.
+He said one man was a shitty father.

 Hambly also accused everyone supporting Sprankle on Twitter of wanting to penetrate her.

-Hambly said cosplay is lingerie and then proceeded to go over photos of Sprankle cosplaying and made lewd, sexual comments about each photo.
-He then told his viewers to go to her Twitter account and let her know how unattractive and unsexual she looks.
+Hambly said cosplay is lingerie.
+He then went over Sprankle cos-playing photos, making lewd, sexual comments about each image.
+He told his viewers to go to her Twitter account and let her know how unattractive and unsexual she looks.

-He also seems to have a major issue with Sprankle having a Patreon account so her fans can send her donations.
-Hambly calls these people “fucking losers.”
-I find this strange considering he too has a Patreon account so his fans can send him donations.
-Why does he criticize Sprankle for doing the same thing he does?
+Hambly also had a significant issue with Sprankle having a Patreon account.
+Hambly called her patrons “fucking losers.”
+I found this hypocritical, considering he, too, has a Patreon account.
+Why did he criticize Sprankle for doing the same thing he did?
 Because Hambly suffers from weapons-grade hypocrisy.

 Sprankle posted the following on Twitter:

-Watching the video Hambly made about Sprankle leaves me feeling embarrassed I originally supported him after Wizards of the Coast (WotC) gave him a lifetime ban.
+Watching the video, Hambly made about Sprankle left me feeling embarrassed.
+I initially supported him after Wizards of the Coast (WotC) gave him a lifetime ban.
 After watching the video removed by YouTube, I think WotC did the right thing.
 Hambly is a dishonest, toxic person.
-I say he’s dishonest because he was purposely spreading false information about the ban as soon as it happened.
+He purposely spread false information about the ban as soon as it happened.

 Hambly said he never harassed Sprankle.
-That’s not true.
-WotC said actions taken in his social media accounts were in violation of WotC’s code of conduct.
+That is not true.
+WotC said actions taken on his social media accounts violated WotC’s code of conduct.
 YouTube is part of social media.
-Hambly claimed in the above video to never agreeing to WotC’s code of conduct.
-That’s not true.
-If he had a Magic Online account, something he said he had before the ban, he had to check a box agreeing to adhere to the WotC code of conduct when he first created his account and then again each and every time the game was updated.
+Hambly claimed he never agreed to WotC’s code of conduct.
+That is not true.
+He had a Magic Online account.
+He had to check a box agreeing to adhere to the WotC code of conduct when he first created his account and then again every time the game was updated.

-Hambly benefited greatly from YouTube removing his original video.
-Because it’s somewhat difficult for people to find, he’s able to lie and mislead people about the video’s content.
+Hambly benefited greatly when YouTube removing his original video.
+Because it no longer exists on YouTube, he can lie and mislead people about the video’s content.

-If I was WotC, I wouldn’t want him anywhere near my sanctioned events.
-I wouldn’t want Hambly to have anything to do with my game made for ages 13 and up.
+If I were in charge of WotC, I would not want him anywhere near my events.
+I would not want Hambly to have anything to do with my game made for ages 13 and up.